grogco/PCI-Fundamentals/README.md

 ![PCI Logo](Logo.png)

 ## Section 1 - Background
 Payment cards are consistently one of the most highly stolen types of data.
-This is commonly seen done with credit card skimming devices, exploitation of outdated software, malware, or stolen credentials.
-According to the Verizon Data Breach Investigations Report of 2017, "“95% of breaches featuring the use of stolen credentials leveraged vendor remote access to hack into their customer’s POS [point-of-sales] environments".
+This theft is commonly done with credit card skimming devices, exploitation of outdated software, malware, or stolen credentials.
+According to the Verizon Data Breach Investigations Report of 2017, “95% of breaches featuring the use of stolen credentials leveraged vendor remote access to hack into their customer’s POS [point-of-sales] environments".

 Merchants that rely on credit card transactions are the primary targets of malicious actors looking for payment card data.
 It is the responsibility for merchants/organizations to have secure environments and prevent data theft.